shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Many thanks.
 Could you bless this handkerchief for her?”
 He pulled a handkerchief out of his pocket.
 It was brand new, pure white, and gold-trimmed.

 “With pleasure.”
-Larkwren took and pressed it up against his shield.
+Larkwren took it and pressed it up against his shield.
 Closing his eyes, he said a small prayer.
 “Lathander, please bless this handkerchief, so that another may find their way in life.”
 He pulled the handkerchief away.
 Specks of gold, pieces of white paint, and plant fibers stained the fabric in the shape of Lathander’s holy symbol.
 “Here.
 It’s not much, but I hope this helps.”

 “Many thanks.
-My daughter will be thrilled to here about this.
+My daughter will be thrilled to hear about this.
 An actual adventuring paladin of Lathander!”

 “Do you not have Lathander paladins here?”

 “We do, right down there.”
 The man gestured down the road to a building obscured from view.
 “We have a temple of Lathander here, but the priests there never leave the city.
 It’s great to meet someone with your experience.”

-“The pleasures all mine.”
+“The pleasure’s all mine.”
 Larkwren sat up in his chair.
 “But hey, I do need some help.”

 “Oh?”